 - 1 cup pecans, chopped

-- For the cookies: In a large bowl, whisk together the flour, cocoa powder, baking soda, and salt.
+- In a large bowl, whisk together the flour, cocoa powder, baking soda, and salt.
 Set aside.

-- Once the dough is chilled, line 4 cookie sheets with parchment paper.* Roll the dough into 1-inch balls and place onto cookie sheets.
+- Once the dough is chilled, line 4 cookie sheets with parchment paper.* Roll the dough into 1 1/2-inch balls (I used #40 scoop) and place onto cookie sheets.
 Chill for at least 15 minutes.

-- Meanwhile, preheat oven to 375F.
+- While the dough is chilling, preheat oven to 375F.
 Bake the cookies 10-12 minutes or until firm on the edges.
 Let cool on the sheets for a few minutes before removing to cooling racks to cool completely.

 - Once everything is cool, assemble the cookies: Place a spoonful or two of filling onto one cookie and top with another cookie.
 Repeat with the remaining cookies.
 Store in an airtight container.